YogiOnBioinformatics/Synthetic-Biology/README.md

 **Files**

-📜 `iGEM Presentation/ECUST iGEM 2018 Review.pptx`
+📜 `iGEM Presentation/ECUST-iGEM-2018-Review.pptx`

 Review of East China University of Science and Technology (ECUST) project for the 2018 International Genetically Engineered Machine (iGEM) competition.

-📜 `Research/Microfiber Project Proposal.pdf`
+📜 `Research/Microfiber-Project-Proposal.pdf`

 Initial proposal for semester-long research project related to Synthetic Biology that will be looking at using engineered organisms to solve the synthetic microfiber issue.

-📜 `Research/Microfiber Project Development.pdf`
+📜 `Research/Microfiber-Project-Development.pdf`

 Project development/progress since beginning with more specific primary literature and usage of iGEM recognized parts to ultimately help me reach my goal to eliminate microfibers in public water.

-📜 `Lecture/Synthetic Biology Lecture.pptx`
+📜 `Lecture/Synthetic-Biology-Lecture.pptx`

 Lecture that I gave related to Synthetic Biology research from Dr. Pamela Silver's lab at Harvard Medical School.
 The research is titled, **A Synthetic System That Senses Candida albicans and Inhibits Virulence Factors**.
 The paper is available [here](https://pubs.acs.org/doi/10.1021/acssynbio.8b00457).
 Notes for the lecture are provided in the "Speaker Notes" section of the document.

-📜 `Lecture/Synthetic Biology Lecture Slides.pdf`
+📜 `Lecture/Synthetic-Biology-Lecture-Slides.pdf`

 PDF Slides from Synthetic Biology Lecture mentioned above.